 Tucked away, in America’s fourth largest city, is a neurologic physical therapy residency program that offers in-patient and out-patient rehab opportunities for Houston-residents, specifically those within Harris County.
 Houston is one of the fastest growing cities in the United States, and if you ever find yourself in the city, it is also one marked by diversity.
 The city is home to 2.2 million people from various ethnic backgrounds.
 Twenty-two percent of Houston’s rapidly growing population live below the poverty level.

 For a neurologic physical therapy residency program located in the county hospital, it is about more than just developing care plans for patients.
 For proposed care plans to be successful, the residents and other physical therapists must understand the patient population they serve.
-As a part of the one-year residency program curriculum, residents must complete a holistic care course that teaches the importance of understanding the biopsychosocial model of the health framework for a population with limited financial means.
+As a part of the one-year residency program curriculum, residents must complete a holistic care course that teaches the importance of understanding the biopsychosocial model of the health framework.
 To connect with their patients, residents need to consider the biological, psychological, and social factors that play an important role in the patient recovery process.

 Residents complete three experiential learning reflections during their time in the program.
 They choose and complete three from the following list of experiences: ride the bus everywhere for one week (only means of transportation), eat for one week on a $20 budget (including some vegetables and fruit), walk to the grocery store four times in a row, stay at the emergency room with a patient from beginning to the end of treatment (one resident waited 13 hours with a patient), attend a religious service other than their own, or ride a bike everywhere for one week (only means of transportation).
 At first, we all may think, this is no big deal.
 Until we try to do it.
 For many individuals who live in Harris County, this is everyday life.